Dealing with emotions and facts

 However you already have a dramatic interview – although the woman didn’t mention a missing child – and there is a bulletin looming.
 You are keen to use the material you have.
 What do you do?
 Do you:

-b) realise the woman was traumatised and respect her grief and confusion by deciding not to use the footage.
+- realise the woman was traumatised and respect her grief and confusion by deciding not to use the footage but mention that you have been told by firefighters that there is a missing person still unaccounted for.